Heavy snow blankets Colorado, prompts flight cancellations

 Blowing and drifting snow prompted the closure of a 180-mile (290-km) stretch of Interstate 70 in both directions between Denver and the Kansas state line, the Colorado Department of Transportation said in an alert.

-The heaviest snow accumulations are forecast in the southwest mountains, with up to 2 feet of snow predicted, Bowen said.
+The heaviest snow accumulations are forecast in the southwest mountains, with up to 2 feet (60 cm) of snow predicted, Bowen said.

-Winds gusts up to 35 mph prompted the weather service to issue a blizzard warning for a dozen eastern Colorado counties, where travel is being discouraged.
+Winds gusts up to 35 mph (56 kph) prompted the weather service to issue a blizzard warning for a dozen eastern Colorado counties, where travel is being discouraged.